-The Utah State Office of Education establishes quotas regarding the number of foreign students each secondary school may accept.
-CSIET organizations submit student applications to Planning and Student Services, and when an application is accepted, the student is placed in a host family’s boundary school (or permit if approved by the school).
+Jordan School District welcomes foreign exchange students who are issued a J-1 Visa to enter the United States for up to one year for a cultural and educational experience and whose placement is approved by the Jordan School District Board of Education and the Council on Standards for International Educational Travel (CSIET).
+The Utah State Board of Education establishes quotas regarding the number of foreign students each secondary school may accept.
+CSIET organizations submit student applications to Planning and Enrollment.
+When an application is accepted, the student is placed in a host family’s boundary school (or non-boundary school if a permit is approved by the desired school).
 Applications are accepted from host families that reside in Jordan School District only.

 In most cases, a child dependent visa status (a child who accompanies a principal visa holder to the United States) is allowed to attend K-12 school.
 The student must still abide by the rules governing his/her non-immigrant status, and may not extend his/her stay for the purpose of finishing the school year.
 Students in the United States with a “visitor” or “tourist” status are not eligible to attend a Jordan School District school.

 All foreign students on a visa will need to obtain a “Verification of Guardianship” prior to registration at the local school.
 This form is available from Planning and Enrollment in the Student Services Department, Jordan School District, 7387 S Campus View Drive, West Jordan.
 The following documents are required to obtain a “Verification of Guardianship”:

 - Birth Certificate

 - Immunization Records

 - Proof of Residency

 Foreign students who have previously graduated from high school or equivalent, whose class has graduated, or who are not age-appropriate for the desired grade will not be eligible for enrollment.